astronomer/docs/astro/ci-cd-templates/template-overview.md

 - A deploy strategy for your CI/CD pipeline.
 See [Set up CI/CD](set-up-ci-cd.md).
 - A [Deployment API key ID and secret](api-keys.md).
 - A CI/CD management tool, such as [GitHub Actions](https://docs.github.com/en/actions).
-- An [Astro project](create-project.md) that is hosted in a place that your CI/CD tool can access.
+- An [Astro project](create-project.md) hosted in a Git repository that your CI/CD tool can access.

 ## Template types

 Templates allow you to configure automated workflows using popular CI/CD tools.
-Each template can be implemented without changes to produce a CI/CD pipeline.
-However, Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and processes.
+Each template can be implemented without changes to produce a CI/CD pipeline, or you can customize them to your use case.
+Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and processes.

 Template types differ based on how they push code to your Deployment when you update specific files in your project.
-Use

 ### Image-only templates

-Image-only templates build a Docker image and push it to Astro whenever you update any file in your Astro project.
+_Image-only templates_ build a Docker image and push it to Astro whenever you update any file in your Astro project.
 This type of template works well for development workflows that include complex Docker customization or logic.

 CI/CD templates that use image-only workflows do the following: